-As such, the site is predicted comfortable under normal wind conditions annually; however, under high ambient winter wind conditions with winds emanating from specific directions several localized areas may be windy from time to time, but the area remains appropriate to the intended purpose.
+As such, the site is predicted comfortable under normal wind conditions annually; however, under high ambient winter wind conditions with winds emanating from specific directions, a few localized areas may be windy from time to time, but the areas remain appropriate to the intended purpose.
+The rooftop amenity space will require application of a mitigation plan in order to achieve seasonally comfortable conditions that are appropriate for the intended use.
 The consideration of proposed surface roughness will result in conditions more comfortable than those reported herein.